yandex-cloud/docs/en/data-transfer/operations/endpoint/target/yt.md

             * **Additional indexes**: Specify the column for which the table will be created, in which this column will be the primary key.

+            * **Copy with static table**: Select this option to perform copy operations via temporary static tables.
+For the `Drop` policy, existing data in the target is deleted once the copy is completed.
+If no drop mode is used, new and existing data will be merged.

       - For sorted dynamic tables:

          * **Tablet-cell bundle**: Tablet cells to record quotas.